The Darrington Set

 Enough about modeling!
 Let me tell you something about the actual leg warmers.
 I designed them with a 7-stitch stripe up the back, kind of the way socks are designed.
 There’s lots of color changes in this pattern and I’m hoping people will use those 7 stitches to weave in the color changes as they go.
 Sometime people post photos on social media of their stranded color work with dozens of tails that need to be woven in.
 At that point it’s too late for anyone to suggest to weave in as you go.
 But let me say now, before you begin this project—weave in your color changes as you go!
 I designed this pattern specifically so you can do that on the back of the legwarmer.

 Here’s the free pattern for Flower Field Legwarmers.
-If you want to share this pattern please link to this website.
 Enjoy!

 Favorite Mittens